Isles of Shoals Birding Trip

 In addition to all the spectacular birding that the islands have to offer, we will take time to explore other aspects of Appledore, Shoals Marine Laboratory, and Celia Thaxter’s garden.
 Activities may include exploring the intertidal, an island history walk, or learning about SML's innovative research programs focused on understanding and sustaining the marine environment.

-The trip out to Appledore departs from Portsmouth on Monday, September 2 at 3:45pm.
-Participants need to arrive at the dock by 3pm.
+The trip out to Appledore departs from Portsmouth on Monday, September 2 at 1:45 PM.
+Please arrive at the dock by 1:00 PM.

 $695 per person includes all boat transportation, lodging and meals on Appledore Island – including a lobster dinner.